 For school pupils, you should normally be studying a full-time, non-advanced course of education.
 This is usually a minimum of 21 guided learning hours per week.

 College students should be studying a full-time or part-time, non-advanced course of education.
 The number of hours for college courses may vary.

 Non-advanced courses are those up to and including National Certificate (NC) or SCQF level 6.

-For young people at the Connect Project, weekly learning hours may vary depending on your Activity Agreement and your individual circumstances.
+For young people on Activity Agreements, weekly learning hours may vary depending on individual circumstances.

 If you meet all the eligibility criteria, you should complete an application form to apply for EMA.
-They can be collected from your school, college or learning centre.
-Alternatively, you can download an application form in PDF format from the ‘Related Downloads’ section of this page.
+They can be collected from your school, college or learning centre, or you can download a copy in PDF format from the 'Related Downloads' section of this page.

 You must submit a fully completed and signed application form along with all relevant supporting documentation, including:

 For full details about providing proof of income and what documentation is required, please refer to the Student Funding Guidance.
 It is recommended that you get your documents copied as Orkney Islands Council are not responsible for any original documents that go missing in the mail.
 Photocopies must be clear and we retain the right to inspect original documents if required.